Netcentric/accesscontroltool/docs/Configuration.md

 To encrypt an unencrypted PKCS#8 private key (in PEM format) you can use the command `openssl pkcs8 -topk8 -in <unencrypted-private-key-file> -out <encrypted-private-key-file>`.
 It will ask you for the password interactively.
 By default this will use the unsafe `PbeWithMD5AndDES-CBC` algorithm (with 56 bit key).
-You should consider using more secure algorithms with parameter `v2`, those are only supported with [Bouncy Castle][bouncycastle], though.
+You should consider using more secure algorithms with parameter `v2`, those are only supported with [Bouncy Castle][bouncycastle] or [Java 21+](https://bugs.openjdk.org/browse/JDK-8288050), though.
 For more details refer also to [RFC 8018](https://tools.ietf.org/html/rfc8018#appendix-B.2)

 ### Install Bouncy Castle